Breed (song)

-"Breed" is a song by the American rock band Nirvana, written by vocalist and guitarist Kurt Cobain.
+"Breed" is a song by the American grunge band Nirvana, written by vocalist and guitarist Kurt Cobain.
 It is the fourth song on their second studio album, Nevermind, released in September 1991.

-Background and recording
+Originally titled "Imodium", the demo for "Breed" had a slower tempo.
+It was one of two Nevermind songs, along with "Polly", dating back to 1989, when the band were still supporting their debut album, Bleach.
+It was never released as a single, but remained a regular part of the band's setlist until Cobain's suicide in April 1994.

 Early history

-Written by Cobain in 1989, "Breed" was originally titled "Imodium," after the anti-diarrhea medicine used by Tad Doyle, lead singer of Seattle rock band TAD, during Nirvana's and TAD's shared European tour.
+Written by Cobain in 1989, "Breed" was originally titled "Imodium", after the anti-diarrhea medicine used by Tad Doyle, lead singer of Seattle rock band Tad, during Nirvana's and Tad's shared European tour.
 It was first performed live on October 8, 1989, at the Lif Ticket Lounge in Omaha, Nebraska.